 Among the many odd jobs that Torie has worked throughout her life, which include crisis intake counselor, line cook, elementary education tutor, university professor, elderly caretaker, security guard, dog sitter, executive administrative assistant, model, high school instructor, legal secretary and more, the job that brought her the most joy and fulfillment was the one where she got to make great writers even better through her work as an editor.

-Prior to leaving to start her own press, Torie worked a combined total of more than four years at two literary journals as a managing editor/technical and content editor and as an editorial assistant.
-Currently, she works as a freelance copy editor for a small press.
-When not running her small press, or working as a professor, Torie freelances with authors who need her skills.
+Prior to leaving to start her own press, Torie worked a combined total of more than four years at two literary journals as a managing editor/technical and content editor and as an editorial assistant and as a freelance copy editor for a small press.
+When not running her small press, or working as a professor, Torie freelances with authors who need her skills at editing.

-Torie enjoys sinking her feet into the watery sand and battling large waves on the edge of the ocean, reading poetry and singing to her dog who surprisingly crosses her paws and listens intently to the poetry and howls profusely at her singing.
+Torie enjoys sinking her feet into the watery sand and battling large waves on the edge of the ocean as the roll in, reading poetry, and singing to her dog who surprisingly crosses her paws and listens intently to the poetry and howls profusely at her singing.
 At home, she is known as the queen of puns by her children who oddly enough have always enjoyed her wry and off-key sense of humor.